 Understanding the difference between a centralized and a decentralized bitcoin exchange

 Satoshi Nakamoto created bitcoin and chose not to disclose his identity.
-The governments and regulators have not taken control over bitcoin and will not be able to do the same in future too.
-However, companies such as cryptocurrency exchanges act as a middleman at the time of bitcoin transactions.
+The governments and regulators have not taken control over bitcoin and will not be able to do the same in future as well.
+However, cryptocurrency exchanges, which enable the transaction of the Bitcoins, act as mediators to facilitate the process.

 A bitcoin exchange can be centralized or decentralized.
 If you are thinking of bitcoin exchange platform development, you can choose between either of these two options.
 But, it is important to understand the difference between a centralized and a decentralized exchange to make the right choice.